 How to get a driver's license in Texas at 18-years-old?

 Applying for a New Texas Drivers LicenseGetting a drivers license in Texas is easier than you think.
 Whether you're a teen driver, a new resident, or an adult looking to get your first license, we've outlined all the Texas driver's license requirements you need to get on the road in the Lone Star state.
+If you have any questions about how to get a drivers license in Texas at 18 - contact us today!

 Making an appointment to apply for a drivers license at the Texas DPS comes with a full range of expectations.
 All new drivers in Texas are required to complete the following: